Last Updated: Dec 10,2021

 While we will continue to monitor and communicate any updates.
-We suggest you review the recommendations to continue collecting payments from your customers.
+We suggest you review our recommendations to continue collecting payments from your customers.

 The Reserve Bank of India (RBI) is India's central bank and is responsible for the regulation of the Indian banking system.
 The RBI announced a host of new guidelines to streamline the process and security measures for card payments, including the requirement of Additional Factor of Authentication (AFA), especially for ‘card-not-present' transactions.
 This brings changes to the existing e-mandates that are set up to manage recurring payments.